sotormd/nixos/docs/laptop.md

 This section is a non-exhaustive list of such decisions.

+Note that several privacy features depend on the `server` role, so disabling `network.server.enable` in the variables file will rob you of these benefits.

 ### Firewall

 The NixOS firewall is used with all ports closed, and all interfaces untrusted